julianachagas/julianachagas/README.md

 👩🏻‍💻 I’m making a career transition into Front-end Development, coming from a background in Civil Engineering.

-🌱 Currently practicing ReactJS and TypeScript.
+🌱 Currently developing personal projects to practice ReactJS and TypeScript.

 📚 I’m focused on improving my coding and problem-solving skills, always trying to create a clean and accessible code that provides an optimal user experience.